alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre-tier1.md

 ## :seedling: Prerequisites

-:warning: As the deployment process depends on [`Ansible`](https://www.ansible.com) you must be on a [system supported by ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) (Linux, OSX, BSD, Solaris).
+:warning: As the deployment process depends on [`Ansible`](https://www.ansible.com) you must be on a [system supported by ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) (Linux, macOS, BSD, Solaris).

 The following packages are required